barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

 #### Charter schools are stealing our students and destroying public education.

-#### Students are leaving lower performing schools because they have better options provided by School Choice.
+#### Students are leaving public schools because they have better options provided by School Choice.

-I hope to eventually explore the two clickbait claims above. tl;dr You can skip to the <conclusions section> where I address them.
+I hope to eventually explore the two clickbait claims above. tl;dr You can skip to the [conclusions section][1] where I address them.
 The more general purpose of this post is to outline my process to explore this data starting from the raw form on the web.

 I will follow a process similar to [EliteDataScience](https://elitedatascience.com/birds-eye-view):
   - Exploratory Analysis